On The Partition Regularity of $ax+by = cw^mz^n$: Introduction

 \section{Introduction}

-We say that an equation is \emph{partition regular over $S$} if for any finite partition $S = \bigcup_{i = 1}^rC_i$, there exists some $C_i$ containing a solution to the equation.
-One of the first results about partition regular diophantine equations is the celebrated theorem of Schur (\cite{SchurThm}), which established the partition regularity of $x+y = z$ over $\mathbb{N}$.
-Schur's student Rado (\cite{RadosTheorem}) classified which finite systems of linear homogeneous equations are partition regular over $\mathbb{N}$.
+We say that an equation is \emph{partition regular} over a set $S$ if for any finite partition $S = \bigcup_{i = 1}^rC_i$, there exists some $C_i$ containing a solution to the equation.
+One of the first results about partition regular diophantine equations is the celebrated theorem of Schur \cite{SchurThm}, which established the partition regularity of $x+y = z$ over $\mathbb{N}$.
+Schur's student Rado \cite{RadosTheorem} classified which finite systems of linear homogeneous equations are partition regular over $\mathbb{N}$.
 Since it is not known whether or not the equation $x^2+y^2 = z^2$ is partition regular over $\mathbb{N}$, we are still far from achieving a classification for which systems of polynomial equations are partition regular.
-One of the first results in this direction is a theorem of Bergelson (\cite{ERTAnUpdate}, page 53), which shows that the equation $x-y = p(z)$ is partition regular over $\mathbb{N}$ for any polynomial $p(x) \in \mathbb{Z}[x]$ which satisfies $p(0) = 0$.
-While the result of Bergelson shows that the equation $x-y = z^2$ is partition regular over $\mathbb{N}$, Csikv\'ari, Gyarmati and S\'arkozy (\cite{a+b=cd}) showed that the equation $x+y = z^2$ is \emph{not} partition regular over $\mathbb{N}$, and asked whether the equation $x+y = wz$ is partition regular over $\mathbb{N}$.
-Their question was answered in the positive, independently by Bergelson (\cite{BergelsonSurvey}, Section 6) and Hindman (\cite{SumsEqualProducts}).
+One of the first results in this direction is a theorem of Bergelson \cite[page 53]{ERTAnUpdate}, which shows that the equation $x-y = p(z)$ is partition regular over $\mathbb{N}$ when $p(z)$ is a polynomial with integer coefficients which satisfies $p(0) = 0$.
+While the result of Bergelson shows that the equation $x-y = z^2$ is partition regular over $\mathbb{N}$, Csikv\'ari, Gyarmati and S\'arkozy \cite{a+b=cd} showed that the equation $x+y = z^2$ is \emph{not} partition regular over $\mathbb{N}$ (see also \cite{GreenLindqvist}), and asked whether the equation $x+y = wz$ is partition regular over $\mathbb{N}$.
+Their question was answered in the positive, independently by Bergelson \cite[Section 6]{BergelsonSurvey} and Hindman \cite{SumsEqualProducts}.
 Both proofs make use of ultrafilters and the algebra of the Stone-\v{C}ech compactifation.
-More examples of partition regular polynomial equations can be found in \cite{NonStandardRamseyTheory}.
-Results regarding necessary conditions for a polynomial equation to be partition regular over $\mathbb{N}$ can be found in \cite{NonlinearRado} and \cite{NonStandardRamseyTheory}.
+More examples of polynomial equations whose partition regularity is known can be found in \cite{NonlinearRado}, \cite{RamseyWarring}, \cite{NonStandardRamseyTheory}, \cite{JoelSumsAndProducts}, and \cite{PrendivilleDiagonalRamsey}.

 The polynomial equations mentioned so far have a simple form, but the proofs of their partition regularity properties are quite specific to these cases.
 Since there is currently no unified theory for the partition regularity of polynomial equations, any class of equations whose partition regularity is known may provide insight towards such a theory.
 In this paper, we give a partial classification of the partition regularity of equations of the form $ax + by = cw^m z^n$, where $a,b,c \in \mathbb{Z} \setminus \{0\}$ and $m,n \in \mathbb{N}$ are parameters, and $x,y,z,w$ are variables.
 Theorem \ref{MainResult} is the main result of this paper.
 Before stating Theorem \ref{MainResult}, we note that we remove $0$ when considering partition regularity over a ring $R$ in order to avoid trivial solutions.
 We also recall that any equation which is partition regular over a set $S_1$ (such as $\mathbb{N}$) is also partition regular over any set $S_2$ that contains $S_1$ (such as $\mathbb{Z}\setminus\{0\})$, but the converse is not true in general.